Pyramid Schemes

 Commissioned by PRAx.
 Fabricated by Derek Easton.

-Pyramid Schemes draws upon imagery from science-fiction films from the 1950s to the present, where pyramids are deliberately used to signal an alien or futuristic world.
-This contributes to and spreads the racist idea that people of color are supposedly not intelligent, creative, or capable of developing monumental architecture & sophisticated technology (the enduring conspiracy theory that “aliens built the pyramids”).
+Pyramids are deliberately used to signal an alien or futuristic world in many science-fiction films from the 1950s to the present, which supports and spreads the racist idea that people of color are supposedly not intelligent, creative, or capable of developing monumental architecture and sophisticated technology (the enduring conspiracy theory that โ€œaliens built the pyramidsโ€).
+Those fabricated pyramids appear diminutive in the Pyramid Schemes wall piece and inverted in the related sculptures.

 A Tomorrow: Monsters and Relics from Asia and Africa